 The destroyers in the movie are Arleigh Burke class destroyers.
 The USS Hopper (DDG-70) is an Arleigh Burke class destroyer based in Pearl Harbor, Hawaii, and named after Rear Admiral "Amazing" Grace Hopper, who also gives her surname to some of the main characters.

 The movie is based on the Milton Bradley game "Battleship", which has been manufactured since 1931.
 Some of the artillery in the film is shaped like the pegs used in the game.
 The original paper and pencil version of the game predates World War I.

-At the beginning of the RIMPAC exercise, Admiral Shane orders the Commanding Officer of USS Ronald Reagan to begin air operations.
-The Carrier CO who then gives the order to "commence air ops" is played by Ray Mabus, Secretary of the Navy.
+Ray Mabus: At the beginning of the RIMPAC exercise, Admiral Shane orders the Commanding Officer of USS Ronald Reagan to begin air operations.
+The Carrier CO who then gives the order to "commence air ops" is played by Secretary of the Navy Mabus.